mwinokan/HIPPO/docs/source/definitions.rst

 Definitions
 ===========

-HIPPO uses an sqlite database with several inter-connected tables (see :doc:`db`).
+HIPPO uses a database (PostgreSQL with RDKit cartridge, or SQLite for local development) with several inter-connected tables (see :doc:`db`).
 In both the database and the python API the following core objects are defined:

 Target
 ------